ropellad/LDD3-Notes/Chapter__11_Data_Types.md

 Review of doubly linked lists:
 [Doubly Linked List \| Set 1 (Introduction and Insertion) - GeeksforGeeks](https://www.geeksforgeeks.org/doubly-linked-list/)

-# %% Go over this list head thing and why it needs to be initialized.

 Several functions are defined in `<linux/list.h>` that work with lists:

 ```